A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 Schools have the largest role to play in conserving wildlife

 There probably has never been a time when the issue of wildlife conservation has been this important.
-So, it goes without saying that it is imperative that we educate our children and the next generation about the sensitivity of the issue.
+So, it is imperative that we educate our children and the next generation about the sensitivity of the issue.
 Their participation and involvement are crucial.
 One of the ways of doing this is by raising awareness through various platforms.
 Schools can do a lot to educate their students and sensitize them to the atrocities being committed toward wildlife.

 Factoid: In a shocking study by the University of Melbourne, it was revealed that the bushfires that took place in the state of Victoria, Australia in 2009, heavily traumatized children which ultimately made them slower in reading and in numeracy skills